torgbuiedunyenyo/infinite-book/world_document.md

 The devices work by generating specific patterns of spatial movement, light, and thermal energy that human bodies cannot produce unassisted.
 The user experiences a sensation of motion, though their spatial position may not change significantly.
 Journeys of significant temporal distance can take hours or days of subjective experience.

 PRMTTs require calibration to the user's destination.
 This is where temporal mapping becomes essential.
-Without accurate maps of temporal flows, a PRMTT user can become lost, arrive at an unintended time, or worse—drift toward the unmapped edges.
+Without accurate maps of temporal flows, a PRMTT user can become lost, arrive at an unintended time, or worse—drift toward the unmapped edges from which return becomes increasingly difficult.

 ### Temporal Mapping